tfatykhov/WinkRedNode/README-Bluemix.md

-# How to create a cloud instance for Node-Red and Freeboard in the IBM Bluemix cloud
+# How to create a cloud instance for Node-RED and Freeboard in the IBM Bluemix cloud

 In the text that follows,
 the string `MyWinkNodeRed` is used as the application name --